Face to Face Training

 Ideal group size is for face-to-face training is 12-20 delegates.
 The costs vary according to the number of days of delivery booked and the level of involvement from you, the client.
 The costs are based on daily rates and the most cost effective way is to plan two three-hour sessions per day.
 This offers a maximum delegate reach of 40 colleagues per day.

-Visit our Learning and Development page to find out about the diversity and inclusion subject areas we can explore together or email [email protected] to talk with our inclusion experts about your specific needs.
+Visit our Learning and Development page to find out about the diversity and inclusion subject areas we can explore together or get in touch to talk with our inclusion experts about your specific needs.